E-commerce is a huge commercial realm, with some 2.14 billion digital buyers worldwide by the end of 2021.

 Identification of Accessory Components to the CDE

 Identify all business and technical processes, systems, and personnel that can interact with the CDE.
-All of these elements are known as “security-impacting systems” and are considered part of the PCI scope due to their connection and potential impact on the security of the CHD.
+These elements are known as “security-impacting systems” and are considered part of the PCI scope due to their connection and potential impact on the security of the CHD.

 Implementation of Scope Reduction Controls

 Minimize the contact of the CDE with other processes, components, or personnel not essential for CHD processing.
-Implement controls to segment the CHD and sensitive authentication data (SAD) from individuals who aren’t part of the CDE.
+Implement controls to segment the CHD and Sensitive Authentication Data (SAD) from individuals not part of the CDE.

 Implementation of Applicable PCI Requirements

-Based on the components, processes, and people determined to be in scope, implement the appropriate controls and requirements.
+Implement the appropriate controls and requirements based on the components, processes, and people determined to be in scope.

 Maintenance and Monitoring